-- A. At the Annual Meeting, stockholders will consider and vote upon the following matters: - (1) Election of ten directors to our board of directors; - (2) Ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2013; - (3) An advisory vote approving the compensation of our named executive officers; and - (4) Such other matters as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- A. At the Annual Meeting, stockholders will consider and vote upon the following matters: - Election of four Class I directors to our board of directors until the annual meeting of stockholders to be held in the year 2017 and until their respective successors are duly elected; - (2) Ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2014; - (3) An advisory vote approving the compensation of our named executive officers; and - (4) Such other matters as may properly come before the Annual Meeting or any adjournments or postponements thereof.